 If a parent is notified that the illness requires that the child be removed from the Center, parents must make arrangements to have their child picked up from the Center immediately (within 1 hour of being notified).

 A crib or cot and blanket will be provided for a child who is ill and they will be allowed to lie down and rest until a parent or designated person arrives to pick them up.
 A staff member will remain with them.
 The isolation room is adjacent to the Administrator’s office.

 Your child must be fever-free (at 98.6 degrees) (without the use of fever-reducing medication) for 24 hours before returning to the Center after being sent home.

-If your child has head lice, he/she may not return to the center until all nits are gone.
+If your child has head lice, he/she may not return to the center until all nits and eggs are gone.

 Parents must notify the Center within 24 hours if their child has been diagnosed with a communicable disease.
 Examples are but not limited to: strep throat, roseola, chicken pox, impetigo, scabies, ringworm, lice, etc. When a child is suspected of having chicken pox, German measles, infectious hepatitis, measles, mumps, poliomyelitis, scarlet fever, whooping cough, diphtheria, meningitis, or other reportable communicable disease under ch.
 HSS145, the Center Director will notify the local public health office.